htvekov/openHASP-Sonos-media-player/README.md

 #### ’To do’ list:

 - 250 millisecond mandatory delay auto opening the dropdown menus is currently needed.
 Waiting for an openHASP fix by @fvanroie
-- General config clean-up
+- General config clean-up (templates)
+- Revise last bits to make config fully dynamic with multiple devices using different display screen resolutions
 - Add Spotify / TuneIn logo’s as small png overlays
 - Populate and update plate completely on plate reconnect and/or HA restart.

 Suggestions, improvements, error reporting etc. are very welcome ! 🙂

-January, 2023 @htvekov
+February, 2023 @htvekov

 ### Below, various images showing the tab views and the pop up info overlay object: